-Existing buildings do not need to upgrade existing red exit signs until the space undergoes a major renovation or a change in occupancy classification.
+Existing buildings generally do not need to upgrade existing red exit signs until the space undergoes a major renovation, or a change in occupancy classification.

-In popular tourist areas, like Vancouver and Calgary, these international exit signs makes a lot of sense as visitors may not be fluent in English or French.
-During an emergency, the symbol can easily be recognized as a designation for a safe passage.
-We've been using these new signs in wineries, office renovations and industrial installations, places where international travelers will not face any linguistic limitations.
+In popular tourist areas like Vancouver and Calgary, these international exit signs make a lot of sense as visitors may not be fluent in English or French.
+During an emergency, the symbol can easily be recognized as a path towards a safe exit.

-The change in this life safety system was mandated by the National Building Code in 2010 and affects new buildings and those existing buildings undergoing major renovation.
-For existing buildings, the need to upgrade exist signs may or may not be mandatory by the authority having jurisdiction so confirm with your local building inspector.
-The intent is to not to mix-and-match thereby creating confusion, especially during an legitimate emergency.
+The change in this life safety system was mandated by the National Building Code in 2010 and affects new buildings, as well as existing buildings undergoing major renovation.
+For existing buildings, the need to upgrade exit signs may or may not be mandatory by the authority having jurisdiction, so this needs to be confirmed with the local building inspector.
+The intent is to keep exit signs consistent within a space to prevent creating confusion, especially during an emergency.